bmillwood/bmillwood.github.io/src/content/page/backups.markdown

 I said before that hardware failures are uncorrelated, but it's worth mentioning that there are some easy ways to make this accidentally not true.
-For example, if you keep all your backup disks in a stack and then you pour hot chocolate on the pile of disks, you have a correlated disk failure.
+For example, if you keep all your backup disks in a pile on your desk and then you pour hot chocolate on the pile, you have a correlated disk failure.
 If you keep all the disks in your house and your house burns down or someone breaks in, you have a correlated disk failure.
 In the setup I described, I try to keep the zfs disk in a drawer in the office at work, and only bring it home when I'm doing the sync.
 That level of risk seems acceptable to me.

 Using full-disk encryption helps here, because it means that I don't need to worry too much about keeping the location I store the disk secure.

 ## Verifying backups